jbdotjs/react-tailwind-food-app/README.md

 ## Intro

-I started this project to gain experience of [Tailwind CSS](https://tailwindcss.com/) which is a utility based, mobile-first CSS library.
+I started this project to gain experience of [Tailwind CSS](https://tailwindcss.com/) which is a utility-first & mobile-first CSS library.

 ### Demo